juhamyllari/discrepancy-scaling/README.md

 Anomaly Localization".

 ## The state of this repository
 We are currently refactoring our research code for better legibility and usability.
-A working implementation of Discrepancy Scaling should be available on this repo by late May 2023.
+A working implementation of Discrepancy Scaling should be available on this repo by early June 2023.
 Stay tuned!